The Great Super Villain Contest

 The Great Super Villain Contest is a 1984 role-playing game adventure published by Hero Games for Champions.

 Contents

-The Great Super Villain Contest is an adventure that deals with a massive competition among all the world's super-villains.
+The Great Super Villain Contest is an adventure involving a huge competition between super-villains throughout the world.

 Reception

 Allen Varney reviewed The Great Super Villain Contest in The Space Gamer No. 69.
 Varney commented that "you'll find The Great Super-Villain Contest exceptionally useful, rewarding, and high-power fun."